KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

 Manually reverse any custom controls that show progress of directionality—for example star-rating widgets or sliders with custom visual styling.

-When using icons that indicate directionality or depict layouts or textual elements, use the reversed versions have `-rtl` suffixes.
+When using icons that indicate directionality or depict layouts or textual elements, use the reversed versions that are suffixed with `-rtl`.
 Examples include back and forward icons, undo/revert icons, volume icons, and icons depicting things like “close the left sidebar.”

 Don't mirror images.